American Fine Craft Show at Brooklyn Museum

 Housed in a 560,000-square-foot, Beaux-Arts building, Brooklyn Museum is one of the oldest and largest art museums in the country.
 Its world-renowned permanent collections range from ancient Egyptian masterpieces to contemporary art, representing a wide range of cultures.

-Just a 30-minute subway ride from midtown Manhattan, with its own newly renovated subway station just yards away from the entrance to Brooklyn Museum, the Museum is part of a complex of nineteenth-century parks and gardens that also includes Prospect Park, the Brooklyn Botanic Garden, and the Prospect Park Zoo.
+The Brooklyn museum is just a 30-minute subway ride from midtown Manhattan, with its own newly renovated subway station just yards away from the entrance.